Q: How long does it take to ice a cookie?

 Q: Can you bake gluten-free cookies?

 Yes but if you are a coeliac and allergic to gluten, I would not recommend ordering bakes from here.
 My kitchen is at home and while every care is taken to thoroughly wash and sanitise surfaces and equipment, traces of gluten are likely to exist due to shared equipment.
+Please note that there is a surcharge for products made with gluten-free flour.

 Q: Can I pick up my order?